by Emily McMahon

-Born in Athens in February 1904, Irene was the fifth child and second daughter of the future Constantine I of Greece and Sophie of Prussia.
-Irene may have been named as such due to the so-called Macedonian Struggle, a period of violent skirmishes, guerilla warfare, and political assassinations in the Balkans that began the year of her birth.
-Irene’s siblings included three Greek kings (George II, Alexander, and Paul) and Helen, a future Romanian queen.
-Irene remained the youngest child in her family for over nine years until the birth of her younger sister Katherine in 1913.
-Irene was very close to Helen throughout their lives.
+Born in Athens on February 13, 1904, Irene was the second of the three daughters and the fifth of the six children of King Constantine I of Greece and Sophie of Prussia, a granddaughter of Queen Victoria.
+The name Irene is derived from the Greek word for peace and the princess may have been given that name due to the so-called Macedonian Struggle, a period of violent skirmishes, guerilla warfare, and political assassinations in the Balkans that began the year of her birth.

 Irene was linked for some time to Boris III of Bulgaria.
 Following her sister Helen’s disastrous experience as the wife of Carol II of Romania, Irene was said to have declared that she would not marry a Balkan royal.
 Irene was engaged to Christian of Schaumburg-Lippe, her distant cousin, in October 1927.
 The engagement was broken off reportedly due to Irene’s dislike of Germany.